Apple Squash Soup

 - In a large saucepan, heat butter over medium-high heat.
 Add onion and sage; cook and stir 2-4 minutes or until tender.
 Add broth, apples and water; bring to a boil.
 Reduce heat; simmer, covered, 12 minutes.

 - Add squash, ginger and salt; return to a boil.
-Reduce heat; simmer, uncovered, 10 minutes.
-Remove soup from heat; cool slightly.
+Reduce heat; simmer, uncovered, 10 minutes to allow flavors to blend.
+Remove from heat; cool slightly.

 - Process in batches in a blender until smooth; return to pan.
 Add milk; heat through, stirring occasionally (do not allow to boil).
 Freeze option: Freeze cooled soup in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little broth if necessary.

 Mild and very good autumn soup.
 I used fresh steamed butternut and evaporated milk for creaminess.